Python-PyQt/PyQt5-Docs/docs/installation.rst

 ----------------------

 Wheels are the standard Python packaging format for pure Python or binary extension modules such as PyQt5.
-Only Python v3.5 and later are supported.
 Wheels are provide for 32- and 64-bit Windows, 64-bit macOS and 64-bit Linux.
 These correspond with the platforms for which The Qt Company provide binary installers.

-Wheels are installed using the :program:`pip` program that is included with current versions of Python.
+Wheels are installed using the :program:`pip` program.

 Installing the GPL Version